ravi-119/Base-Building-Assignment/README.md

-What is web browser ? explain in your own words.
+What is a web browser ? explain in your own words.

-ans
+ans = A web browser is application software for accessing websites.
+When a user requests a web page from a particular website, the browser retrieves its files from a web server and then displays the page on the user's screen.